 In May 2013, the MIIT issued the pilot program for mobile telecommunications resale business that permit privately-owned enterprises to purchase mobile services from telecommunications operators and provide mobile services to end-customers after repackaging and rebranding.
-Although the initial trial period of the pilot program ended on December 31, 2015, the mobile services leasing and repackaging will continue to be governed by the rules of the pilot program until the MIIT issues any further rule.
-On January 6, 2016, the MIIT issued the Guidance on the Wholesale Price Adjustments of Mobile Telecommunications Resale Business (关于移动通信转售业务批发价格调整的指导意见), pursuant to which the MIIT required that the wholesale price for resale of mobile telecommunications services should be lower than the per unit price (or package price) for similar businesses of the mobile networks operators.
+Following the pilot program, the MIIT issued the Notice on Formal Commercialization of Mobile Telecommunications Resale Business (关于移动通信转售业务正式商用的通告) in April 2018, pursuant to which the MIIT would accept applications from privately-owned enterprises to purchase mobile services from telecommunications operators and provide mobile services to end-customers after repackaging and rebranding.
+The MIIT also requires that the wholesale price for resale of mobile telecommunications services should be lower than the per unit price (or package price) for similar businesses of the mobile networks operators.
 We have been promoting the sustainable development of the resale business through cooperation to achieve win-win results.
-As of December 31, 2017, 31 companies purchased mobile services covering approximately 45 million end customers from us, accounting for approximately 73% of the total market share as of the same date in terms of the number of end customers.
+As of December 31, 2018, 31 companies purchased mobile services covering approximately 55 million end customers from us, accounting for over 70% of the total market share as of the same date in terms of the number of end customers.